gosub-com/Zurfur/README.md

 `Array` like C#).
 The following definitions are identical:

     // The following definitions are identical:
-    afun mut write(data Span<byte>) int throws
+    afun mut write(data Span<byte>) !int
-    afun mut write(data []byte) int throws
+    afun mut write(data []byte) !int

 Spans are as fast, simple, and efficient as it gets.
 They are just a pointer and count.
-They are passed down the *execution stack* or stored on the async task frame when necessary.
-More on this in the GC section below.
+They are passed down the execution stack or stored on the async task frame when necessary.

 Given a range, the index operator can be used to slice a List.
 A change to the list is a change to the span and a change to the span is a change to the list.